Skip To Main Content

 217-333-1400

-Matt Manninger is in his fifth season on the Illinois football strength staff in 2025 as an assistant strength and conditioning coach.
+Matt Manninger spent five seasons on the Illinois football strength staff from 2021-25 as an assistant strength and conditioning coach.
 Manninger moved to Champaign after six years as an assistant strength coach at Vanderbilt.

-Manninger has helped elevate Illinois with a tough, smart, dependable brand of football during his first four seasons in Champaign.
-The Illini have 28 wins and 18 Big Ten victories over Manninger's four seasons, highlighted by a 10-win season in 2024 that tied Illinois' single-season record for wins.
-In 2024, Illinois was ranked by the CFP selection committee for a program-record four straight weeks, appeared in 12 AP Top 25 polls, and tied the program record for ranked wins with four.
-The Fighting Illini capped one of the best seasons in program history by beating #14 South Carolina in the Cheez-It Citrus Bowl, 21-17, in one of the top bowl game victories in Illinois history.
+Manninger helped elevate Illinois with a tough, smart, dependable brand of football during his five seasons in Champaign.
+The Illini had 37 wins and 23 Big Ten victories over Manninger's five seasons, highlighted by a 10-win season in 2024 that tied Illinois' single-season record for wins.
+The Illini appeared in three bowl games, including bowl victories over #14 South Carolina (2024 Cheez-It Citrus Bowl) and #23 Tennessee (2025 Music City Bowl) during Manninger's time at Illinois.

 Manninger has helped bring the Fighting Illini program back to national relevance with continued appearances in the AP Top 25 and College Football Playoff rankings, two New Year’s Bowls, three national award finalists, and 11 NFL Draft picks since 2021.
 Illinois has had three national award finalists and seven top-100 draft picks since Yerry's arrival.
 Jer'Zhan Newton (2023, Nagurski), Chase Brown (2022, Doak), and Devon Witherspoon (2022, Thorpe) gave Illinois three finalists in National College Football Awards Association awards over a two-year span for the first time since 1994-95, while Illinois is one of five schools with three or more players drafted in the first three rounds in the 2023 and 2024 NFL Drafts, along with Alabama, Georgia, Michigan, and Penn State.